zlu883/noodel-js/README.md

 ## Browser support

-To be confirmed.
+- To be confirmed.

-- Should work on IE >= 10 and all major modern browsers.
+- Expected to work on IE >= 10 and all major modern browsers.

 ## Contribution